 Told from the point of view of both Adam and Amelia, it is clear that one weekend away may not be enough.
 Each year of their marriage, Adam and his wife exchange traditional wedding gifts, and she writes him a letter that she will not let him read.

 Where does that leave my feelings on the book?
 Although there were no surprises for me, this survival thriller had me cringing throughout.
-If you love novels about blizzards, check this one out!
+If you love novels about blizzards, check this isolation novel out!

 Love Thrillers?
 We created The Ultimate List of Best Thriller Books carefully divided by sub-genre.
 These will definitely keep you on your toes.